lantacisaza/joy2crsf_ros2/README.md

 ## Usage

 ### 1. Start the joystick driver.
 Logitech joystick was used.
-In one terminal, run the standard ROS 2 joystick driver:
+In one terminal, run the standard ROS2 joystick driver:
 ```bash
 ros2 run joy joy_node
 ```